Kuch Pak Raha Hai

 Step 1:

 Add all the lentils in a mixing bowl.
-Rinse it twice thrice while scrubbing with hands.
-This is done to wash off all the dust & impurities.
-Soak it in water for 1-2 hours.
+Rinse it 2-3 times while scrubbing to wash off all the dust & impurities.
+Soak it for 30-40 minutes.

 Step 2: